 What do vegans eat?

 Consider this: you already eat plenty of vegan food and you actually quite like it!
 You're just not used to it being labelled as vegan.
 Essentially, vegans eat everything and anything that comes from plants: fruits, vegetables, nuts, beans, grains, seeds and pulses.
 Your favourite quick lunch of beans on toast?
 Vegan.
 That packet of salt and vinegar crisps you selected for your morning snack?
 Vegan.
 The falafel you grabbed at lunchtime?
 Vegan.
 The fruit salad you had for dessert?
 Vegan.
 Even some of biscuit packets lying about in your kitchen cupboard could be vegan.
 Vegan food is everywhere.
-Check out our list of vegan items in UK supermarkets for more ideas.

 Eating out as a vegan